-Develop both quantitative and qualitative skills and abilities to critically analyze crime and criminal justice issues, for policy-making and problem-solving.

-Demonstrate an awareness of issues of diversity, including but not limited to race, gender, ethnicity, sexual orientation, age, social class, disability, and religious belief.

-Understand the interdisciplinary nature of the field and ethical issues in the American criminal justice system.
+- Think critically about crime and the criminal justice system in an increasingly complex and diverse society. - Communicate effectively. - Demonstrate an awareness of issues of diversity, including but not limited to race, gender, ethnicity, sexual orientation, age, social class, disability, and religious belief. - Develop both quantitative and qualitative skills and abilities to critically analyze crime and criminal justice issues. - Develop information and technological literacy. - Understand their ethical obligations in the field of criminal justice.